In General

 Also located nearby is a fellow who bought one of the Zoo Trains from the Baltimore Zoo about 25 years ago.
 Because of privacy issues, I haven't shown where he lives.

 If you're hungry, I suggest either Becks or the Sykesville Station, where you can sit outside in the good weather, and be right next to the freights as they rumble thru!
 Eldersburg offers just about everything else in the way of food (well, OK, they don't have a Fridays, Checkers, Papadeux's, or Schlotzsky's :-).
+They do have a Liberatore's however, but it is not as good as the one in Timonium.

 Don't forget to bring your wife or girlfriend along, as there are numerous antique and knick-knack stores here.